-The International Award for Public Art (IAPA) was initiated in 2011 by the College of Art and Design, University of Shanghai, in partnership with two international journals devoted to contemporary public art – Public Artmagazine (China) and Public Art Review (United States).
-The research, jury process and award ceremony are now overseen by the Institute for Public Art (IPA) with support from the Public Art Workshop at the College of Art and Design, University of Shanghai.
+The International Award for Public Art (IAPA) was initiated in 2011 by the College of Art and Design, University of Shanghai (now SAFA), in partnership with two international journals devoted to contemporary public art – Public Art magazine (China) and Public Art Review (United States).
+The research, jury process and award ceremony are now overseen by the Institute for Public Art (IPA) which is a partnership between Network for Public Art Ltd and Shanghai Academy of Fine Arts (SAFA).

 Executive group of IPA and IAPA:

 Lewis BIGGS, Chair, IPA and Network for Public Art Ltd. (UK); Prof WANG DaWei, Director, Network for Public Art Ltd.; Jack Becker, Director, Network for Public Art Ltd.; Vice-Dean JIN JiangBo, Shanghai Academy of Fine Arts (SAFA); Diane DEVER, Director, Network for Public Art Ltd.

 John McCORMACK (Auckland); Derrick CHERRIE (Brisbane); Jay PATHER (Cape Town);

 Associates (former Jurors): Katia CANTON (Sao Paulo); Rhana DEVENPORT (Adelaide); Tamsin DILLON (New York); Fulya ERDEMCI (Istanbul); Chelsea HAINES (New York); Yuko HASEGAWA, (Tokyo); Mary Jane JACOB, (Chicago); Bill KELLEY Jr. (Mexico); Ute META BAUER (Singapore); Jasmeen PATHAJAR, (Bangalore); Pooja SOOD (New Delhi).